chemicL/KafkaOffsetMonitor/README.md

 - **zk** the ZooKeeper hosts
 - **port** on what port will the app be available
 - **brokerStorage** whether to use the broker storage for offsets (since Kafka 0.8.2)
+- **brokerList** list of known brokers as host:port - only used if brokerStorage flag is set
 - **refresh** how often should the app refresh and store a point in the DB
 - **retain** how long should points be kept in the DB
 - **dbName** where to store the history (default 'offsetapp')